01 What is The Rotary Foundation?

 Rotary clubs in Brazil and Mexico and the United States joined together in a Rotary Foundation grant to aid the Lar das Criancas Children’s Home in Tanabi, Brazil.
 This institution provides free extracurricular activities and much needed daycare for low income families.
 A grant was used to help the Home purchase uniforms for all the children.
 Each student also received school supplies, gym shoes, swimsuits and caps.
 Tanabi Rotarians have seen the student’s interest in learning and participating in activities improve, as well as the children’s sense of self-worth after the uniforms and equipment arrived.
 This is just one of the many examples of how the Foundation’s humanitarian grants programs can make positive changes for children.

-21 How a Group Study Exchange made history
+21 Rotary Group Study Exchange

 Some of the greatest stories being told today started with a contribution to The Rotary Foundation.
 Let’s make sure our club is part of the Rotary story.